Cricut Tips for beginners

 Make your Cutting Mats sticky again

-When you are finding that your mats are losing their stickiness, even after cleaning and drying, you can spray Krylon Easy-Tack onto the mats to add a new layer of stickiness.
+When you find that your mats are losing their stickiness, even after cleaning and drying, you can spray Krylon Easy-Tack onto the mats to add a new layer of stickiness.

 To re-stick your mat with Easy Tack: